Eagle-Studios/ArmaRealMap_Wiki/Create-a-map-for-Arma-3.md

 7. Open the map in 3den, via the Editor main screen, selecting your created map in the map options.

 # 8. Improve Your Map
-You can now move onto improving your map!
+You can now move onto improving your map!  <br>

 You can use Eden Editor (Arma 3 builtin scenario editor) to edit map to improve the generator result.
 This is the recommended way for most users.
-See [Edit With Eden Editor](Edit-With-Eden-Editor).
+See [Edit With Eden Editor](Edit-With-Eden-Editor).  <br>

 You may otherwise use Terrain Builder to edit map, this tool is intended for experienced terrain makers.
-See [Terrain Builder Export](Terrain-Builder-Export).
+See [Terrain Builder Export](Terrain-Builder-Export).  <br>

-Comparison of features of two edit process:
+Comparison of features of two edit process:  <br>

 | Feature                   | [Eden Editor](Edit-With-Eden-Editor) | [Terrain Builder](Terrain-Builder-Export) |
 |---------------------------|-------------------|----------------------------|